-Soy Export Sustainability, LLC, provides shipment-specific record keeping and documentation information to ensure proper accounting of mass balance of SSAP compliant soy, up to the point of export.
-The SSAP verifies the sustainable production of all soy grown in the U.S., as well as U.S. Soy products for export, including GMO, non-GMO, and organic.
+Soybean Export Sustainability, LLC, provides shipment-specific recordkeeping and documentation information to ensure proper accounting of SSAP-compliant soy, up to the point of export.
+The SSAP verifies the sustainable production of all soy grown in the U.S., as well as U.S. Soy products for export, including GMO, non-GMO and organic.